All second year PA students are required to participate in the following clinical

 Rotations vary from four to five weeks in length.
 Students are expected to engage

-in hands-on patient care experiences at a minimum of 32 hours per week.
-Students should
+in hands-on patient care experiences at least 40 hours per week, depending on Preceptor’s

-follow the schedule of the preceptor, including evenings, weekends and holidays.
+schedule.
+Students should follow the schedule of the preceptor, including evenings,

 PA students must have the opportunity for clinical training.
 The intensity of the

 supervision will vary depending on the student’s experience and the preceptor’s comfort.

 It is typical for a preceptor to start by having the student observing patient encounters.

 After a day or two of orientation to the practice, it is reasonable to transition